boldbi/bold-bi-docs/docs/embedded-bi/site-administration/existing-database/database-settings.md

 ## Get Database Connection Details

-To import users into Bold BI Embedded from Existing Database configure the existing database details in database settings page in the administration page of Bold BI.
+To import users into Bold BI Embedded from an Existing Database, configure the existing database details in database settings page in the User Directories page of Bold BI.

 ![Import Users from Database - Home](/static/assets/embedded/site-administration/images/import-users-home-page-new.png)